BusinessOptics/Crypto-Medication/README.md

 If you are in doubt of a detail of the spec just use your best judgement and let me know what you decided with the submission.

-On the front-end side of the problem, please do not worry to much about design, obviously better looking things are nicer but there is no need to worry about pixel pushing.
+On the front-end side of the problem, please do not worry too much about design, obviously better looking things are nicer but there is no need to worry about pixel pushing.
 What is important is that the UX shows consideration of what the problem is trying to solve.

 The spec
 --------

 The South African government is considering allowing for medication to be bought using Bitcoin (don't worry this is not true).
-The want to tool that will allow consumers to understand how their payments would have changed over time if they had been paying for their medication in bitcoin.
+They want a tool that will allow consumers to understand how their payments historically would have changed over time if they had been paying for their medication in bitcoin.

-The app needs to provide a search input where users can enter the name of their medication, then it needs to (through hitting a number of different services) show what the effective full-pack price of their medication would have been in Bitcoin, assuming the medications Rand price remained stable at the current price:
+The app needs to provide a search input where users can enter the name of their medication, then it needs to (through hitting a number of different services) show what the effective full-pack price of their medication would have been in Bitcoin, assuming the medication's Rand price remained stable at the current price:
   * Today
   * 1 Day ago
   * 1 week ago